uport-project/specs/transports/index.md

 - The user performs a regular [Selective Disclosure Flow](../flows/selectivedisclosure.md) asking for notification permissions using whichever transport they want
 - User authorizes the issuance of a "PushToken" to the client app
 - Client App receives response containing PushToken
-- All future requests are sent to a Push Server maintained by Uport authenticated using the PushToken as a Bearer token see [RFC 6750](https://tools.ietf.org/html/rfc6750)
+- All future requests are sent to a Push Server maintained by uPort authenticated using the PushToken as a Bearer token see [RFC 6750](https://tools.ietf.org/html/rfc6750)